Ari-ana-M/GIS_Portfolio/index.md

     <p style="margin-top:0;">
       <b>
-        Environmental & Geospatial Analyst specializing in climate data, remote sensing, and applied GIS workflows
+        GIS and spatial data analyst working across climate research, environmental monitoring, and applied planning
       </b>
     </p>

     <p style="font-size:13px; color:#444; line-height:1.6;">
-      Environmental and geospatial analyst with experience in environmental modelling, spatial analysis, and climate data interpretation.
-      Skilled in evaluating model outputs, analyzing variability and uncertainty, and integrating spatial and field data to support environmental system understanding.
-      Eligible for registration as a
+      I'm a GIS and spatial data analyst with an MSc in Geography from the University of Waterloo, working across municipal, academic, and environmental projects.
+I integrate, validate, and analyze large spatial datasets using ArcGIS Pro, ArcGIS Enterprise/Online, SQL, and Python, and turn that analysis into cartographic products and decision-ready findings, from a peer-reviewed climate publication to policy-ready municipal recommendations.
+I build the QA/QC workflows and documentation that let findings hold up under scrutiny, and I'm currently pursuing
       <b>Geoscientist-in-Training (GIT)</b>
-      with Engineers and Geoscientists British Columbia.
+      registration with Professional Geoscientists Ontario (PGO).
     </p>

     <h3>Education</h3>